CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

         ...

     Once you have the data in that format, you can process it however you prefer.
-Below, you'll find a couple of examples:
+Below, you'll find an example:

     ???
-Example "Example 1"
+Example "Example: Basic stats"
         ```python
         import pandas as pd